-Kidney Week 2020 Reimagined: Call for Late-Breaking Clinical Trials
+Kidney Week 2021: Call for Late-Breaking Clinical Trials

-ASN will accept Late-Breaking Clinical Trial (LBCT) submissions electronically from July 15, 2020 through September 2, 2020 (2:00 p.m.
-ET).
+ASN will accept Late-Breaking Clinical Trial (LBCT) submissions electronically from July 14, 2021 through September 1, 2021 (2:00 p.m.
+EDT).
 Submissions should discuss randomized trials (Phase II & III) that will have significant impact on clinical practice.
 ASN requires ASN User Logins and current DISCLOSURES FOR ALL AUTHORS at time of submission.
+Please allow adequate time to gather this information by September 1, 2021.

 Table of Contents